 The Coast and Mountain Walkers of NSW (often abbreviated as the CMW) was founded in 1934 and is a large, active bushwalking club based in metropolitan Sydney.
 We offer a variety of walks of varying difficulty in the beautiful national parks surrounding Sydney, as well as a number of social activities for members.
 We even offer informal instruction to help develop navigation skills.
+We are one of the oldest hiking groups located in Sydney.

 The CMW specialises in weekend overnight camping walks.
 Walks are held in areas such as the spectacular Blue Mountains and Kanangra-Boyd National Parks which are a few hours from Sydney.
 Longer walks are also featured and often include walks in the Kosciuszko National Park and occasionally further afield in the Northern Territory, Tasmania, and overseas.